-In many circumstances of high speed aircraft accidents, the violence of the impact destroys the ELT or its antenna system, preventing the transmission of an alert.
-Anomalous flight conditions leading to sudden and rapid loss of altitude resulting in a crash can be reliably detected and used to trigger ELT transmissions within the 30 seconds (on average) that precede the crash.
+In many aircraft accidents, the violence caused by the high speed of impact destroys the ELT or its antenna system, preventing the transmission of an alert.
+Anomalous flight conditions leading to sudden and rapid loss of altitude resulting in a crash can often be reliably detected by aircraft avionics and used to trigger ELT transmissions within the typical 30-second interval that precedes the crash.
 Such transmissions would be helpful to SAR authorities, particularly when the ELT does not survive the crash.

-ELT transmissions from aircraft in-flight will be affected by varying Doppler shifts that will impact the LEOSAR system Doppler positioning capability.
-Such Doppler position information, in most circumstances, will be unreliable and will need to be identified as such prior to distribution to SAR, or eliminated.
-The impact on independent MEOSAR location data will have to be investigated further to ensure reliability.
+ELT transmissions from aircraft in-flight will be affected by likely large Doppler shifts induced by aircraft speed that will impact the LEOSAR system Doppler positioning capability.
+Such Doppler position information in most circumstances will be unreliable and will need to be appropriately flagged when distributed to SAR agencies or, alternatively, filtered out of the alert data.
+The impact on independent MEOSAR location data will have to be investigated further to ensure reliability and evaluate the location accuracy achievable.